okta/okta-signin-widget/docs/classic.md

 - `className` *(optional)* - Class that can be added to the Smart Card IdP button.

 - `isCustomDomain` *(optional)* - Boolean that indicates if the request is coming from a [custom domain](https://developer.okta.com/docs/guides/custom-url-domain/overview).
-If omitted, it will indicate that the request is not coming from a custom domain.
+This is now deprecated, use `customDomain` instead to specify the hostname.

+- `customDomain` *(optional)* - The [custom domain](https://developer.okta.com/docs/guides/custom-url-domain/overview) from where the request is originating.
+This is used to correctly redirect back to the originating domain after PIV authentication completes.

     ```javascript
     piv: {
       certAuthUrl: '/your/cert/validation/endpoint',
       text: 'Authenticate with a Smart Card',
       className: 'custom-style',
-      isCustomDomain: true,
+      customDomain: 'example.com',
     }
     ```